spring-projects/spring-batch/spring-batch-samples/README.md

 ### Remote Chunking Sample

 This sample shows how to configure a remote chunking job.
-The master step will read numbers from 1 to 6 and send two chunks ({1, 2, 3} and {4, 5, 6}) to workers for processing and writing.
+The manager step will read numbers from 1 to 6 and send two chunks ({1, 2, 3} and {4, 5, 6}) to workers for processing and writing.

 This example shows how to use:

-* the `RemoteChunkingMasterStepBuilderFactory` to create a master step
+* the `RemoteChunkingManagerStepBuilderFactory` to create a manager step
 * the `RemoteChunkingWorkerBuilder` to configure an integration flow on the worker side.

-The sample uses an embedded JMS broker as a communication middleware between the master and workers.
-The usage of an embedded broker is only for simplicity's sake, the communication between the master and workers is still done through JMS queues and Spring Integration channels and messages are sent over the wire through a TCP port.
+The sample uses an embedded JMS broker as a communication middleware between the manager and workers.
+The usage of an embedded broker is only for simplicity's sake, the communication between the manager and workers is still done through JMS queues and Spring Integration channels and messages are sent over the wire through a TCP port.

 ### Quartz Sample